openstates/documentation/api/index.rst

 :ref:`legislator-search`             /legislators/                                       Search legislators by their attributes.
 :ref:`legislator-detail`             /legislators/`leg_id`/                              Get full detail for a legislator, including all roles.
 :ref:`legislator-geo`                /legislators/geo/?lat=latitude&long=longitude       Lookup all legislators that serve districts containing a given point.
-:ref:`committee-search`              /committees/                                        Search committees by any of their attributes.
-:ref:`committee-detail`              /committees/`committee_id`/                         Get full detail for committee, including all members.
 :ref:`district-search`               /districts/`state`/[`chamber`/]                     List districts for state (and optionally filtered by chamber).
 :ref:`district-detail`               /districts/boundary/`boundary_id`/                  Get geographic boundary for a district.
 =================================   ==================================================  =====================================================================================